IBM Cloud Docs

 1. In the IBM Cloud console, click Manage > Access (IAM), and select Users or Service IDs, depending on which identity you want to assign access.

-2. Click on the user or service ID that you want to assign access, then click Access > Assign access.
+2. Click the user or service ID that you want to assign access, then click Access > Assign access.

 3. Select Resource group only.